Minnesota Weather: Walz Authorizes National Guard To Provide Emergency Services Amid Blizzard

 The guard is activated in Renville and Martin Counties, where two major highways were closed due to winter winds and whiteout conditions.
 The guard is also utilizing the armories in Olivia and Fairmount as places of shelter for motorists rescued from stuck vehicles.

 On Wednesday afternoon, the National Weather Service expanded the state’s blizzard warning to include the Twin Cities metro area.
 In addition to the Twin Cities, much of western, southern and central Minnesota are under a blizzard warning until midnight or Thursday morning.
-While 3 to 6 inches of snow are expected to fall across these areas, the real factor is the wind.
+The real factor is the wind.
 Gusts above 60 mph were reported.

 RELATED: Download The WCCO Weather App